 Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Crime Number of persons referred for Disciplinary Action
+Crime ١ Number of persons referred for Disciplinary Action - 2018 2019 2020

-2017 2018 2019

-a.
-Weapons: carrying, possessing, etc. 0 0 0
+0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0